aakashns/jshtml/README.md

 ## Installation & Usage

-Currently, you can use JSHTML by copying the `jshtml.js` file into your project.
+Currently, you can use `jshtml` by copying the `jshtml.js` file into your project.
 The library will soon be available on NPM and JSR.

 To use it, just import `jshtml` from `jshtml.js`: